TrungNguyen1909/writeups/35c3/pillow/README.md

 > and decreased by one when it is deallocated

 ### Exploitation
-If we pass in the capsd port to the listener and an invalid session, the port that shelld communicates with capsd will be freed and we can attach our port to it.
+If we pass in the capsd port to the listener and an invalid session, the port that shelld communicates with capsd will be freed and we can attach our port to it by using `register_completion_handler`.

 => IPC Man-in-the-middle

 One more thing, even if we have passed capsd check, we still have the macOS Sandbox enforced to a session-name